 Other than the Win-7 PC for a few special functions, I do not use Windows and have not used it seriously in many years, which was with Win-XP.
 I have not touched Win-8 or Win-10.

-With the direction Microsoft is heading, I am hoping it will be a boost for Linux on the desktop and especially for CAD/CAM and technical uses.
-But not if these stupid Linux problems keep affecting what is otherwise a great alternative to Windows.
+With the Microsoft heading into the cloud I expect Windows will shrink back to being a cloud interface.
+I am hoping it will be a boost for Linux on the desktop and especially for CAD/CAM and technical uses as the specialist software providers need a server or desktop OS.